Joan Freeman (politician): Pieta House

 Freeman is the founder of Pieta House, a suicide intervention charity established in 2006 in Lucan, County Dublin.
 Since 2006, Pieta House has established twelve additional centres across Ireland with almost 270 therapists and administration staff, providing free therapeutic services to over 30,000 people.
 In 2008, Freeman founded the annual fund-raising event Darkness into Light in aid of Pieta House.
 Begun with 400 participants, approximately 200,000 people participated in the May 2018 recent iteration of the event.
 The 5 km walk took place across 180 venues worldwide.
 Then Taoiseach Leo Varadkar was among the 15,000 people who undertook the walk in Dublin's Phoenix Park.

 Freeman resigned from Pieta House in 2014, in order to concentrate on developing Solace House, a similar charity based in New York City launched in 2015.
-The service was initially created to serve the Irish diaspora in New York, but has since supported and counselled people from many different nationalities.
+The service was initially created to serve the Irish diaspora in New York, but has since supported and counselled people from many nationalities.